tomme922/hey/README.md

 # Hello world
 This is my first reposotory
-I am looking forward to learning more.
+I am looking forward to learning more about poop.